sgorsten/workbench/README.md

 # Overview

 Just some random programming experiments, based on some work in a few of my other repositories as well as some new stuff.
+Everything is work-in-progress, but some design notes and rationales are available [here](doc/design.md)

 # Dependencies